What Happened to Amelia Earhart? A Historical Mystery Unit Study

 Watch the Movie – Amelia

-This movie is a look at the life of legendary American pilot Amelia Earhart, who disappeared while flying over the Pacific Ocean in 1937 in an attempt to make a flight around the world.
+This movie is a look at the life of legendary American pilot Amelia Earhart, who disappeared while flying over the Pacific Ocean in 1937 while attempting to make a flight around the world.

-{Note: This movie is rated PG but as with any book, websites, or materials, please be sure to screen for your family to decide if it is the right fit for you.}
+{Note: This movie is rated PG.
+As with any book, websites, or materials, please be sure to screen for your family to decide if it is the right fit for you.}